 The knights became known for extravagant and luxurious banquets, known as “cordons bleus.”
 The order closed with the French Revolution.

 In the late 19th century, the name was revived by a French culinary magazine, La Cuisinière Cordon Bleu.
-It offered lessons by some of the best chefs in France, and eventually grew to become a cooking school.
+The magazine begat a cooking school that opened in Paris in 1895.
+It offered lessons by some of the best chefs in France, and became one of the finest cooking schools in the world.

 Recipes for Chicken Cordon Bleu and Veal Cordon Bleu emerged: chicken breasts or veal slices sandwiched with ham and Gruyère cheese, dipped in an egg mixture, rolled with bread crumbs and baked or sautéed.